-What you should definitely know: EIC Fund investment process (pdf)
+What you should definitely know: EIC Fund investment process

-The new Investment Guidelines build on the experience from the EIC pilot (2019-20) and will apply to the current transition phase of the management structure of the EIC Fund (companies selected for funding following Accelerator cut-offs in 2021 and 2022).
+The new EIC Investment Guidelines are built on the experience from the EIC pilot (2019-20).
+They are applicable to the current transition phase of the management structure of the EIC Fund (companies selected for funding following Accelerator cut-offs in 2021 and 2022).
 During this period, the Investment Guidelines ensure business continuity and support to innovators.

 What are the next steps?

 The Commission is assessing lessons learnt from the EIC pilot phase.
 Also, it is being advised by the EIC Board to identify the best options to implement EIC equity investments.

 The objective is to put in place a sustainable and efficient instrument to make investment decisions, attract qualified investors and manage investments following the best market standards.
 All this while addressing EU policy goals.
 The long-term EIC Fund management approach should be ready for the 2023 EIC Accelerator calls.
 Moreover, it should remain in place until the end of the current Horizon Europe programming period in 2027.

 Some background information